 Best bankcard for interrailing

 “Most UK banks charge extra for withdrawing cash abroad in local currency.
-Lloyds Bank charges a non-sterling transaction fee of 2.99% of the amount of the transaction and a cash fee of £1.50 for each withdrawal.
+The summer I travelled Lloyds Bank was charging a non-sterling transaction fee of 2.99% of the amount of the transaction and a cash fee of £1.50 for each withdrawal.
 This seems like a bit of a waste of money.
 Luckily we found some solutions:

 Metrobank I opened a Metrobank account on Nick’s advice because that’s what he did for his Interrail trip.
 Mum has one now too.
 It was a bit of a chore to set up and took three trips to my local branch but the word is that it’s easier to set up an account online.
 Crucially, Metrobank offer free transactions for card users in Europe.
 All that effort was worth it for the money I saved on the interrail trip.
 Apparently Starling and Monzo are also good for travel so they’re worth checking out too.